emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

  * [`OwnedStr`](https://searchfox.org/mozilla-central/rev/b2ccce862ef38d0d150fcac2b597f7f20091a0c7/servo/components/style_traits/owned_str.rs#17):
    an owned utf-8 string (basically, `Box<str>`).
-It's built on top of `OwnedSlice` so it doesn't even need manual destructors and such, just some convenience method to get the string as a Gecko substring.
+It's built on top of `OwnedSlice` so it doesn't even need manual destructors and such, just some convenience methods to get the string as a Gecko substring.

  * [`Arc`](https://searchfox.org/mozilla-central/rev/b2ccce862ef38d0d150fcac2b597f7f20091a0c7/servo/components/servo_arc/lib.rs#78):
    We already had our own `Arc` copy for various reasons (to avoid weak reference count overhead, for other ffi shenanigans, and to add reference-count logging to detect leaks).
 Switching it to this model was trivial.
-There's a [crates.io version](https://crates.io/crates/triomphe) of this which Manish maintains.
+There's a [crates.io version](https://crates.io/crates/triomphe) of this called Triomphe which Manish maintains.

  * [`ArcSlice`](https://searchfox.org/mozilla-central/rev/b2ccce862ef38d0d150fcac2b597f7f20091a0c7/servo/components/style_traits/arc_slice.rs#30):
    an `Arc<[T]>`, but stored as a thin pointer, built on top of that.
-   It should also be buildable on top of triomphe, though I don't think Firefox's version is general-purpose enough to put on crates.io.
+   It should also be buildable on top of Triomphe, though I don't think Firefox's version is general-purpose enough to put on crates.io.
 Maybe, though?